Le Clos du Caillou

 purpose of the acquisition was to use the area as a hunting lodge.
 Before

-his death four years after the purchase Dussaud built a cellar for wine
+his death four years after the purchase Dussaud built a small cellar for wine

-also built the mansion which later on rebuilt and extended today serves as the
+also built the mansion which later on was rebuilt and extended today and serves as the

 Dussaud also built Clos Val Seille, the beautiful castle which serves as the